This is an ever growing glossary especially for drummers wanting to learn more about typical drum terms and drum lingo. Don't see one? Let me know!

 Caribean Musical Style from Jamaica.
 Rhythmically there are two elements which can be considered a typical ostinato of a Reggae groove.
 1. The hihat 8th note upbeats 2.
 The Bass Drum back beat on 2 and 4.
 The left hand typically plays rimclicks as a melody on top of the ostinato.

-An elementary part.
+A Rudiment is an elementary part.
 In (snare) drumming this means a basic ‘word’.
 Initially rudiments were seen as letters so it was probably no coincidence that there have long been twenty six official rudiments.
 In recent years the Percussive Arts Society (P.A.S.) certified another fourteen.
 So now the official amount of P.A.S certified rudiments for snare drumming comes to forty.
 Click here for a more complete overview of rudiments.

 Brazilian style of music revolving around a bass pattern playing 1..&3..& or 1..t2..t in 16th notes.
 The Samba tempo ranges roughly from 95 - 130 bpm.